Compare real decision tools

 1

-Add the starting balances, projection window, recurring income, recurring spending, and any one-off events or planned purchases that matter to the plan.
+Add starting balances, projection window, recurring income, recurring spending, transfers, goals and one-off events that matter to the plan.

 2